At this stage of life, you are thinking about what you will do when you no longer go to a job every day and how you will live on a reduced income.

 Many services for adults are funded through Medicaid waivers.
 Waivers provide funding to people who would otherwise be in a nursing home in order for them to be able to live successfully in the community.
 There are many factors that determine eligibility for waivers, such as the type and extent of disability, the prognosis, and financial assets.
 Each waiver provides different types of services.
 Click here for more information about waivers.
 Currently, no waivers are available.

 In Clark County, 60% of funding for waivers is provided by the Federal government, and 40% is provided by the generosity of our community through the Developmental Disabilities of Clark County tax levy.

-If you are still living with family and do not have a waiver, you may be eligible for some funding through the Family Support Services program (FSS).
-FSS covers such services as respite care, adaptive equipment, home modifications, and some therapies.
+If you are still living with family and do not have a waiver, you may be eligible for some funding through the Family Needs Assistance program (FNA).
+FNA covers such services as respite care, adaptive equipment, home modifications, and some therapies.
 Contact your Path Coordinator for help in applying for this funding.